blizniukp/kaloszek/README.md

 <H2> Settings</H2>

-You have to edit „authentication.h” file and set your own WiFi SSID, password and accuweather keys.
+You have to rename „kaloszek_config_example.h” to „kaloszek_config.h”.
+Next you need to set your own WiFi SSID, password and accuweather keys.

 <H2>
 </H2>